Which countries collect the most tax?

 The chart below shows the OECD countries and how much tax they collect as a percentage of their national output (GDP).
 A dark colour means a country collects higher taxes and a lighter colour means the nation collects a lower portion of their GDP in tax.

 There are a number of interesting conclusions to be drawn from this chart.
 Firstly, we can see that several of the most advanced countries in the world collect relatively little tax as a proportion of their GDP.
 The USA, Australia, South Korea and Japan appear towards the bottom of the list.
+Maybe this is why the US has so much debt.

 European countries collect the most tax, with Denmark’s total tax take equivalent to just under half its national output.
 Almost a quarter of Denmark’s revenue (24.3 per cent) comes from tax on personal income, compared to 10 per cent in the UK and just 8 per cent in the USA.